sanhidalgoo/ecs_cluster/README.md

 # Amazon ECS Cluster

 This is the example of creating a simple infrastructure using **Terraform** and AWS cloud provider.
 It consists of:
-- Virtual Private Cloud (VPC) with 2 public subnets in 2 availability zones
+- Virtual Private Cloud (VPC) with 2 public subnets in 2 availability zones.
-- Elastic Container Service (ECS)
+- Elastic Container Service (ECS) using EC2 launch type.
-- Application Load Balancer (ALB)
+- Application Load Balancer (ALB).

 ![](docs/HighLevelArquitecture.png)